-When discussing social media marketing with potential clients, I often have to address some misconceptions they have about social media marketing.
+When discussing social media marketing with potential clients, I often have to address some misconceptions about social media marketing.

 1. All Social Media Platforms Are the Same

-Each social media platform has its unique characteristics and a specific audience that they cater.
+Each social media platform has unique characteristics and a specific audience they serve.

 Use data from your Google Analytics to see which social network(s) is driving the most traffic to your website.
 Be active on those.